The Preservation of the Qurʾān

 2. Internal features of the Qurʾān

-The Qurʾān does not explicitly refer to the political and theological disputes that affected the Muslim community after the death of the Prophet Muḥammad.
+The Qurʾān does not engage with the political and theological disputes that affected the Muslim community after the death of the Prophet Muḥammad.
 As several scholars have noted, this suggests that the text most likely already reached closure prior to these events.
 Nicolai Sinai, for instance, states:

 If the Quranic rasm did not reach closure until c.
 700, it does seem odd that it should nowhere engage with the major developments that defined Islamic history between 630 and 700, in particular the unprecedented speed with which an alliance of “barbarian” tribes from the fringes of the Byzantine and Sasanian empires established themselves as the masters of an immense territory, and the bitter disputes and civil wars that soon wreaked havoc on the unity of the conquerors